donbright/font_to_svg/README.md

 font_to_svg
 ===========

-This library will create SVG path shapes from TrueType(R) font files.
+This code will convert a single character in a TrueType(R) font file into an SVG 'path' shape.

 ### basic usage: